Anxiety (Worry)

 It is very normal for children and young people to have specific fears throughout their childhood and adolescence.
 These fears are often related to becoming more aware of the environment and potential dangers, such as heights, the dark or 'monsters under the bed'.
 Usually, fears and worries go away on their own as children develop and expand their experiences.
 Our body reacts as if the danger is actually happening or is going to happen.
 It works on a better safe than sorry principle - better to activate fight/flight and be wrong (survive), than to not activate it and be wrong (don't survive).

-Mindfulness is the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s going on around us.
-Here are two videos on why mindfulness empowers us:
+Mindfulness is the ability to be fully present, aware of what we are thinking and feeling as we think and feel, and not being overly reactive or overwhelmed by what’s going on around us.
+Here are two videos on why mindfulness is a powerful tool:

-To manage anxiety, the first thing to do is to notice the change in the body and then focus on calming the body’s threat self-protection reaction using these simple strategies:
+To help your child manage anxiety, the first thing to do is to ask them to notice the sudden physical changes in the body and then focus on calming the body’s threat self-protection reaction using these simple strategies:

 BREATHE: Breathe in for a slow count of 4 and breathe out for a slow count of 6.